-And here, because of the rule of three ( a symbol may stand for at least three different meanings) we could find a list of appropriate concepts as long as your arm.
+And here, because of the rule of three ( a symbol may stand for at least three different meanings), we could find a list of appropriate concepts as long as your arm.
 But now we need Glaser’s.
-That’s to say a laboratory concept.
+That’s to say, a laboratory concept.
 Or, if you prefer, some hints to get us through Labors of Hercules or preparatory work ( see an Opus Magnum scheme).

-The second picture too is a well known allegory for Solve et Coagula.
+The second picture is a well-known allegory for Solve et Coagula.
 But Lions and Eagles lead us in a human environment or work.
 Sun and Moon are a chief symbolical foundation for the concept at large (see here for a Sol et Luna quite exhaustive featuring listing).

-In Laboratory Work, Sun, the man, is in charge for sublimating.
-While Moon, the woman, is in charge for dissolving.
-To tell the real truth they are these very actions.
-Most of the symbolism code we are to encounter in Alchemical texts will run along these lines.
-Indeed in every phase of the work we have a Solve et Coagula.
-Lion is not a synonymous of Sun and Eagle of Moon.
-But we will go into details when examining the very picture in a next post.
+In Laboratory Work, Sun, the man, is in charge of sublimating.
+While Moon, the woman, is in charge of dissolving.
+To tell the real truth, they are these very actions.
+Most of the symbolism code we encounter in Alchemical texts will run along these lines.
+Indeed in every phase of the work, we have a Solve et Coagula.
+Lion is not synonymous with the Sun and Eagle of the Moon.
+But we will go into detail when examining the very picture in the next post.

-Nevertheless, in a previous post that Glaser uses five principles.
-By the way Mercurius is Moon and Sulphur is Sun.
+Nevertheless, in a previous post, we saw that Glaser uses five principles.
+By the way, Mercurius is Moon and Sulphur is Sun.
 Salt is the final product of the two ( Azoth).
-This triangle roughly means……Solve et Coagula.
+This triangle roughly means Solve et Coagula.
 But we can not operate without continuous passages or rotations of state.
 That’s enough.
-Let’s see if Glaser will be unselfish with details on all that on next posts.
+Let’s see if Glaser will be unselfish with details in the following posts.